hatfullr/pysplash/README.md

 ## Troubleshooting
 * ```numba.cuda.cudadrv.error.CudaSupportError: Error at driver init: Call to cuInit results in UNKNOWN_CUDA_ERROR (804)```
   * Your NVIDIA driver might not match your CUDA library.
 If the output of the command `nvidia-smi` is `Failed to initialize NVML: Driver/library version mismatch`, then this is indeed the problem.
-First try rebooting your computer, then if that doesn't work check to be sure you have the latest NVIDIA drivers.
+First try rebooting your computer, then if that doesn't work check to be sure you have the latest NVIDIA drivers installed.